 Taco Bell is great at listening to its customers.
 First, let’s take a quick at Taco Bell’s social media accounts.
 These accounts aren’t ghost towns with zero engagement from anyone.

-Being customer-centric means getting in the mix and interacting with your brand’s followers.
+Customer-centric marketing strategies sometimes mean getting in the mix and interacting with your brand’s followers.
 It’s also important to ask your customers and followers questions on social media.

 Engaging with campuses around the country